omegat-org/juniversalchardet/readme.txt

 juniversalchardet is a Java port of "universalchardet", that is the encoding detector library of Mozilla.

+This fork fixes detection of UTF-8 when the text contains SMP characters such as emoji.

 The original code of universalchardet is available at http://lxr.mozilla.org/seamonkey/source/extensions/universalchardet/